Who Can Submit?

 Users of the UNF Digital Commons website and/or software agree not to misuse the UNF Digital Commons service or software in any way.

-The failure of UNF Digital Commons to exercise or enforce any right or provision in the policies or the Submission Agreement does not constitute a waiver of such right or provision.
+The failure of UNF Digital Commons or the journal to exercise or enforce any right or provision in the policies or the Submission Agreement does not constitute a waiver of such right or provision.
 If any term of the Submission Agreement or these policies is found to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties' intentions as reflected in the provision, and the other provisions of the Submission Agreement and these policies remain in full force and effect.
 These policies and the Submission Agreement constitute the entire agreement between UNF Digital Commons and the Author(s) regarding submission of the Article.